jesuislucien/technical-discussion/README.md

 # technical-discussion
-This is a demo repo for sharing ideas around communication
+This is a demo repo for sharing ideas around communication.
+Technical discussion can be critical in a software development project.

 ## This is a second heading